 These exotic names are only a few of the holds and blows agents perfected in their unarmed combat classes.

 Other blows they studied were hand-knife strikes, open-hand chin-jabs, fingertip-jabs, boxing blows, kicks, knee strikes, and head and elbow strikes.

-Along with these, they practised in attacking armed and unarmed sentries, spinal dislocations, releasing from holds, disarming an enemy with a firearm, defending against a rifle butt or a bayonet, snatching prisoners for interrogation, and searching prisoners (the easiest way, instructors argued, was to kill him first!).
+Along with these, they practiced in attacking armed and unarmed sentries, spinal dislocations, releases from holds, disarming an enemy with a firearm, defending against a rifle butt or a bayonet, snatching prisoners for interrogation, and searching prisoners — the easiest way, instructors argued, was to kill them first!

 Knife fighting was another thing they became masters of.
 Their staple was the Fairbairn-Sykes double-edged commando knife.
 They had to perpetually keep them sharp to prevent seizing and to slash effectively.

 Instructors taught them how to hold it; how to pass it from one hand to another; how to feint and parry; and how and where to strike.
 Ambidextrous, realistic training was everything.